sash29/liftoff-assignments/P6-Project_Presentation/README.md

 # Project Presentation
-We want to you to create a set of presentation slides summarizing your project.
+We want you to create a set of presentation slides summarizing your project.

 ## Assignment Description
 [Project Presentation Assignment](https://education.launchcode.org/liftoff/assignments/project-presentation/)